markusfisch/MotoScore/README.md

 Prepare the headset in a way that makes it very easy for you to press the button __while__ riding.

-Simply press the button to log a mistake.
-The phone will vibrate to confirm.

 Keep the button pressed for a full second to signal start or end of a ride.
+Your phone will vibrate for three seconds to confirm.

+When riding, simply press the button to log a mistake.
+Your phone will vibrate for a second to confirm.

-Moto Score will record the distance you've driven to calculate a mistakes per km ratio.
+Moto Score will record the distance you've driven to give you a reference to compare rides.

 Background
 ----------